suptimq/AppleQSM/README.md

 The entry file is `characterizer.m`.
 Please read this file in detail if it is the first time you are using **AppleQSM**.
 The code should be easy to understand without going into detailed functions.
 The above `SKEL_ON`, `SEG_ON`, and `CHAR_ON` are to turn on the **tree skeletonization**, **tree structure segmentation (i.e., trunk/branch instance segmentation)**, and **trait extraction**.
 It is recommended to only leave one of them on so you can check the stage-wise results before moving forward.

+## Data

+Please find the data used in this study [here](https://figshare.com/articles/dataset/AppleQSM-Row13/26215094).

 -------------------------------------------------------